 In terms of investments, I have investments in group funds, which are managed without my input primarily by an investment firm, and they might from time to time put my money into funds that buy shares of stock in the companies I write about.
 But I do not have any knowledge about when they buy and sell any shares.
 I also have several general stock-index mutual funds related to my former employment at Dow Jones (WSJ), but none is specifically technology-focused, although any one might, from time to time, acquire shares in some technology companies I write about.

 I don’t own a single share of stock in any of the companies whose products I cover.

-My personal disclosure is that I am in a relationship with an employee of SilverTail Systems, a Silicon Valley-based, analytics-focused security company owned by RSA, which Re/code sometimes covers.
+My personal disclosure is that I am in a relationship with an employee of Signifyd, a Silicon Valley-based e-commerce security company, which we sometimes cover.
 Not only does this relationship precede my employment with Re/code, but I don’t, and do not plan to, write about enterprise security software.

 This site and our conferences are owned by Revere Digital.
 Revere has two minority investors: The NBCUniversal News Group, which is owned by Comcast; and the investment firm Windsor Media, owned by former Hollywood executive and Yahoo CEO Terry Semel.

 In addition, Pinterest executive Joanne Bradford is an independent board member of Revere, for which she has received a small amount of stock in Revere that vests over a number of years.